-Course Objectives: The successful student will demonstrate: (1) the ability to compute eigenvalues and eigenvectors (of small matrices), establish whether or not a matrix is diagonalizable, and diagonalize a matrix when possible; (2) geometric understanding of the eigenvalues and eigenvectors of a real matrix, including the case of complex eigenvalues; (3) the ability to construct a matrix representation of a linear transformation, relative to given bases, and to choose a convenient basis for a representation of a linear transformation; (4) the ability to use eigenvalues and eigenvectors in the analysis of linear discrete dynamical systems; (5) understanding of the role of an inner product in the geometry of vector spaces; (6) geometric and analytic understanding of orthogonality and orthogonal projection, both in real n-dimensional space and in more abstract vector spaces, including vector spaces of functions; (7) the ability to construct an orthogonal basis for a subspace by using the Gram-Schmidt process; (8) understanding of least-squares problems, the ability to solve them, and knowledge of their applications to linear models and to approximation; (9) knowledge of the properties of symmetric matrices and their associated quadratic forms; (10) the ability to compute the singular value decomposition of a matrix and the understanding of its relationship to other concepts of linear algebra.

-Exams: There will be two "mid-term" exams and a comprehensive final exam.
-The "mid-term" exams are scheduled as follows: Tuesday, April 26, 2016 and Tuesday, May 24, 2016.
-The final exam is scheduled for three hours on Wednesday, June 8, 2016 from 8am to 11am.
+- Course Objectives: The successful student will demonstrate: (0) understanding of the concept of change of coordinates matrix and ability to calculate such matrices in simple examples; (1) the ability to compute eigenvalues and eigenvectors (of small matrices), establish whether or not a matrix is diagonalizable, and diagonalize a matrix when possible; (2) geometric understanding of the eigenvalues and eigenvectors of a real matrix, including the case of complex eigenvalues; (3) the ability to construct a matrix representation of a linear transformation, relative to given bases, and to choose a convenient basis for a representation of a linear transformation; (4) the ability to use eigenvalues and eigenvectors in the analysis of linear discrete dynamical systems; (5) understanding of the role of an inner product in the geometry of vector spaces; (6) geometric and analytic understanding of orthogonality and orthogonal projection, both in real n-dimensional space and in more abstract vector spaces, including vector spaces of functions; (7) the ability to construct an orthogonal basis for a subspace by using the Gram-Schmidt process; (8) understanding of least-squares problems, the ability to solve them, and knowledge of their applications to linear models and to approximation; (9) knowledge of the properties of symmetric matrices and their associated quadratic forms; (10) the ability to compute the singular value decomposition of a matrix and the understanding of its relationship to other concepts of linear algebra. - Exams: There will be two "mid-term" exams and a comprehensive final exam.
+The "mid-term" exams are scheduled as follows: Monday, February 4, 2019 and Monday, March 4, 2019.
+The final exam is scheduled for three hours on Monday, March 18, 2019 from 1pm to 4pm.
 (Notice that the final exam time is set by the school.
 I did my best to copy it right from the schedule.
 Please verify that I did it right.)
 Notice that I extended the duration of the final by one hour.
 If you are unable to take an exam for a very serious reason verified in writing, please see me beforehand.
-This does not apply to the final exam which cannot be taken neither early nor late.

-Assignment.
-There will be two written homework assignment.
+This does not apply to the final exam which cannot be taken neither early nor late. - Assignments: There will be two written homework assignments.
 Each assignment will be handed out in class one week before it is due.
-The assignment will be graded and the grade will count towards the final grade.

-Homework: A list of suggested homework problems will be posted daily on the class website.
+The assignments will be graded and these grades will count towards the final grade as specified below. - Homework: A list of suggested homework problems will be posted daily on the class website.
 Homework will not be collected.
 To succeed in class you should do each problem on your own.
 While working on problems you should recognize which theoretical tools are being used to solve a particular problem.
 As a result you will acquire general problem solving strategies, which is one of the goals of higher education.
-Incidentally, this will also lead to your success on exams.

-Grading: Each exam and assignment will be graded by an integer between 0 and 100.
+Incidentally, this will also lead to your success on exams. - Grading: Each exam and assignment will be graded by an integer between 0 and 100.
 Your final grade will be determined using the following formula where E1, E2 are the grades for the in-class exams, A is the grade on the assignment and FE is the grade for the final exam.
-In the above formula the symbol $\lceil x \rceil$ denotes the ceiling of a real number x.
+In the above formula the symbol [x] denotes the ceiling of a real number x.
 Your letter grade will be assigned according to the following table:

-$$FG = [0.2E1 + 0.2E2 + 0.1A1 + 0.1A2 + 0.4FE],$$
+$$FG = [0.2 \times E1 + 0.2 \times E2 + 0.1 \times A1 + 0.1 \times A2 + 0.4 \times FE],$$